Ease your pain at the pump this summer

 And according to some Canadian experts, if you keep your vehicle speed at, or below 100 kilometres an hour on the highway, you could lower your fuel costs by up to 20 per cent.
 Engaging your cruise control on the open highway will help you to maintain constant speed.

 Go in high gear.
-Experts advise using high gear or overdrive when driving at highway speeds.
+Use high gear or overdrive when driving at highway speeds.
 Switching to high gear will reduce engine speed thereby saving gas and cutting wear to the engine.

 Avoid aggressive driving.
 Jackrabbit starts following by abrupt, screeching stops can cut both highway and city mileage.
 In fact, sensible drivers can lower gas mileage by about 33 per cent at highway speeds and by 5 per cent in the city.
 Such reckless driving is not only unsafe, but also puts unnecessary wear and tear on your tires.